particle-iot/docs/src/content/guide/getting-started/build.md

 Contribute a library
 ---

-This functionality was moved to DEV and CLI.
-You can follow [this link]() to find more about contributing a library.
+This functionality was moved to the Desktop IDE and the Command Line Interface (CLI).
+You can follow [this link](/reference/libraries/#contributing-libraries) to find more about contributing a library.

 Checking code memory usage
 ---